Asymptotic decay and quasinormal frequencies of scalar and Dirac fields around dilaton-de Sitter black holes: Quasinormal modes and asymptotic fall-off

 The time-domain integration run for various parameters does not show any growing profiles, what signifies the stability of the perturbation.
 The formally "unstable mode", i.e. with positive imaginary part, obtained by the usual 6th order WKB method for $Q=0.9$, $\mu =0.5$, $\ell=0$ in table I is the result of a huge error, which is treated by application of the Padé approximants.
 Notice, that the WKB method does not allow to find true modes with a positive imaginary part in principle \cite{Konoplya:2019hlu}.

 The cosmological constant $\Lambda$ suppresses both real and imaginary parts of the frequencies belonging to the Schwarzschild branch of the massless fields, as can be seen from table III.
-Similar behavior is observed for the Schwarzschild-de Sitter case \cite{Moss:2001ga,Zhidenko:2003wq,Konoplya:2004uk}.
-It is also worth mentioning that while for asymptotically flat black holes the spectrum of massive fields of various spin contains arbitrarily long lived modes, called quasi-resonances \cite{Ohashi:2004wr,Konoplya:2006gq}, we do not observe such modes, similar, in a sense, to standing waves, when the cosmological constant is nonzero.
+Similar behavior is observed for the Schwarzschild-de Sitter case \cite{Moss:2001ga,Zhidenko:2003wq,Konoplya:2004uk} {and it could be explained by the behavior of the effective potentials which become smaller for larger values of $\Lambda$.} It is also worth mentioning that while for asymptotically flat black holes the spectrum of massive fields of various spin contains arbitrarily long lived modes, called quasi-resonances \cite{Ohashi:2004wr,Konoplya:2006gq}, we do not observe such modes, similar, in a sense, to standing waves, when the cosmological constant is nonzero.